Wednesday

 Is the cost to attend a course?

 Our courses have no cost.
-There are some courses with a curriculum fee each season.
+There are some courses with a curriculum fee each session.
 These fees are noted upon registration, and workbooks will be available for purchase from our Kiosk.

 Is there live stream or archives available?